vimc/montagu-recovery/README.md

 vagrant up
 ```

-Then work through the `run.sh` script - this requires user intervention for getting the vault up and on some interaction with the vault.
+Then work through the [`vagrant/run.sh`](vagrant/run.sh) script - this requires user intervention for getting the vault up and on some interaction with the vault.

 At the end of that script everything is done except for TeamCity.
-That can't be tested within the virtual machine, so come *back out* and run, from within `montagu-recovery`
+That can't be tested within the virtual machine, so come *back out* and run, from within the `montagu-recovery` directory (i.e., here)

 ```
-git clone https://github.com/vimc/montagu-ci.git montagu-ci cp vagrant/shared/TeamCity_Backup.zip montagu-ci/shared/restore
+git clone https://github.com/vimc/montagu-ci.git montagu-ci mkdir -p montagu-ci/shared/restore cp vagrant/shared/TeamCity_Backup.zip montagu-ci/shared/restore
 cd montagu-ci
 vagrant up montagu-ci-server